SJLennon/IBM-i-RPG-Free-CLP-Code/Service_Pgms/README.md

-### Service Programs
+# Service Programs

-Utility Service Programs.
+Utility Service Programs that are used in various places.

 ## SRV_MSG

 Contains procedures to send messages from an RPG program.

   **SndMSgPgmQ**: Send message to a provided program queue.
 (Interactive programming.)

   **ClrMsgPgmQ**:  Clear all messages from the provided program queue.
 (Interactive programming.)

   **SndEscMsg**:    Send provided text as an escape message.

   **SndInfMsg**:   Send provided text as info message to the external message queue.

   **JobLogMsg**:   Send provided text to the job log using Qp0zLprintf, a C function.
 For testing, a convenient alternative to the DSPLY opcode for longer messages.

 ## SRV_RANDON

 Convenience procedures relating to pseudo random number generation.

 **Rand_Int**

  Return a random integer with a specified range.

 ## SRV_STR

 Contains procedures to manipulate strings in an RPG program.

 **CenterStr**:  Center a string.

 ## SRV_SQL